prasanthrangan/hyprdots/theming.md

 ## Applications

 These are the applications currently supported by the `themeswitch` script
-- swww (change wallpaper)
+- swww
-- waybar (change system bar style)
+- waybar
-- gtk apps (based on env variable applied from hypr)
+- gtk apps
-- qt apps (based on kvantum and qt5ct from hypr)
+- qt apps
-- kitty (terminal)
+- kitty
-- flatpak (follow system gtk theme)
+- flatpak
-- rofi (launcher)
+- rofi
-- hypr (change - cursor, font, icon, gtk theme, kvantum/qt5ct theme)
+- hypr
 - wlogout (to be added later)